juju/errors/README.md

 		    return errors.Trace(err)
 		}

-which just records the file, line and function, or
+which just records the file and line number of the Trace call, or

 	    if err := SomeFunc(); err != nil {
 		    return errors.Annotate(err, "more context")
 		}

-which adds annotation to the error.
+which also adds an annotation to the error.

 Often when you want to check to see if an error is of a particular type, a helper function is exported by the package that returned the error, like the